travisdoor/bl/docs/master/language.md

 ```

 When we decide to explicitly specify initial value, data type can be inferred from this value.
 In
-such case the type is optional.
+such case, the type is optional.

 ```c
 name := "Martin"; // string variable